KhangxLi/EvaDodge-Game-HTML5-Javascript/README.md

 This is my first attempt at making a game.
 You can play the game on codepen: http://codepen.io/KhangxLi/full/KmaZOV or download the repository and open the html file with your browser.
 You need a keyboard to play as EvaDodge is not optimized for touch screens yet (smartphones/tablets).

+This game is inspired by the classic Breakout game.
+I learned about collision detection and making the balls move by reading a tutorial on how to code the Breakout game.
 The game is incomplete.
 Below are things I wanted to implement but couldn't because of my lack of knowledge and experience.

 Thanks for playing!